 Loans against securities

 Expected losses are calculated based on the probabilities of default and loss estimates from the internal risk models used.
-For methods, data and more information, please refer to the regulatory disclosures under FINMA Circular 2016/1 (in particular Table CRE Raiffeisen Group).
+For methods, data and more information, please refer to the Regulatory Disclosure under FINMA Circular 2016/1 (in particular, to the table entitled “CRE: IRB – disclosures related to models”).
 When determining expected losses under the FINMA Accounting Ordinance, the following differences apply in comparison to the regulatory calculations (IRB approach):

 - Not all stress premiums are taken into consideration when determining the lifetime probability of default.